The Grand Indian Route Logo TGRI-logo

 It might take you some time to reach the damn from the river.
 But once you do, there’s no going back.
 Oh, and by the way, do not swim in the damn.
 We care for you and we don’t want you to end up in some problem.

-6. Matanga sunrise
+6. Matanga Sunrise

 Pack your water bottle and set on a hike to Matanga Hill from the very bustling bazaar of Hampi.
 Except that it won’t be bustling early at 5 in the morning.